fredericaltorres/Azure-VM-for-docker-and-visual-studio/DotNetCore_Cloud_Docker_Dvt/fcoreconsole/app/README.md

 # build container image locally
 docker build -t fcoreconsoleazurestorage .

-# how to look into the image running as Linux OS
+# Create and run a container instance from the last image attached to the current console
-docker run -it fcoreconsoleazurestorage /bin/bash
+docker run -it fcoreconsoleazurestorage

 # Create container instance
 docker create fcoreconsoleazurestorage